vmstan/vmstan.github.io/_posts/2017-02-13-looking-back-at-neowin.md

 ---
 layout: post
 title: Looking back at Neowin
-lead: It was the site that consumed my early 20s, but now I can barely remember why
+lead: It was the site that consumed my early 20s, but now I can barely remember why.
 date: 2017-02-13 17:58
+permalink: /looking-back-at-neowin-1641160e8653
 ---

 Most of the people who know and interact with me professionally, or on social media know me as “vmstan” — and if you asked most of those people they’d tell you I only pay attention to two things when it comes to technology: VMware and Apple.